 ssh root@<server IP> "echo `cat ~/.ssh/uploaded_key.pub` >> ~/.ssh/authorized_keys"

 Finally, you should edit the configuration file of the SSH program on your server by typing the following:

-Find the line that says "PermitRootLogin" and alter it as follows.
-Also, add the following two lines if they do not already exist:
+Find the line that says “PermitRootLogin” and alter it as follows.
+Also, add the line that follows if it does not already exist: